Enminxo/3D-Jointsformer/README.md

 ```

 ### Bibtex
-If this project is useful for you, please consider citing our paper
+If this project is useful for you, please consider citing our paper.
 ```shell
 @Article{s23167066,
 AUTHOR = {Zhong, Enmin and del-Blanco, Carlos R. and Berjón, Daniel and Jaureguizar, Fernando and García, Narciso},